Phaedra (film)

 Phaedra (Φαίδρα) is a 1962 American-Greek drama film directed by Jules Dassin as a vehicle for his partner (and future wife) Melina Mercouri, after her worldwide hit Never on Sunday.

 The film was the fourth collaboration between Dassin and Mercouri, who took the title role.
 Greek writer Margarita Liberaki adapted Euripides' Hippolytus into a melodrama concerning the rich society of ship owners and their families, but still containing some of the tragic elements of the ancient drama.
 The film is set in Paris, London, and the Greek island of Hydra.

 Plot

-Phaedra, second wife of shipping tycoon Thanos (Raf Vallone), falls in love with her husband's son from his first marriage, Alexis (Anthony Perkins).
+Phaedra, second wife of shipping tycoon Thanos, falls in love with her husband's son from his first marriage, Alexis.
 The love is doomed from the very beginning but they are unable to control their feelings.